-FINDING: In 1993, the Legislature appropriated funds for a task force to create an RS2477 right-of-way inventory.
-Since 1993, there has been no funding to pursue Alaska's RS2477 rights-of-way through 'quiet title' action.
 The Alaska Division of Mining, Land, and Water has researched 1,950 routes proposed as RS2477 rights-of-way.
-Of these, 620 routes appear to qualify, about 250 need more information, and the remainder may not qualify because of circumstances such as lack of evidence, duplication of existing rights-of-way, or failure to meet the requirements of the RS2477 law.
+Of these, about 620 routes have been legislatively recognized, about 250 need more information, and the remainder may not qualify because of circumstances such as lack of evidence, duplication of existing rights-of-way, or failure to meet the requirements of the RS2477 law.